Enable Two Factor Authentication on Twitch

 Frequently Asked Questions

 Enabling two-factor authentication is one of the best ways to ensure account security.
-A secure password is a good start, but 2fa gives you an extra layer of added security to keep your account information safe.
+A secure password is a good start, but 2FA gives you an extra layer of security to keep your account information safe.

-Twitch will require 2fa security codes when signing in from a new device.
-You will need to input the security keys at the sign-in screen.
+Twitch will require 2FA security codes when signing in from a new device.
+You will need to input the security keys on the sign-in screen.
 Once you do this, you can add the new device to your trusted devices list so you do not have to do this every time you log in.

 Two-factor authentication is a security measure that is used in all kinds of high-security situations, not just Twitch.